-Planned absences require students to complete the proper forms and obtain the required permissions prior to the absence.
-OSCE schedule changes (a student scheduled to complete the OSCE arranges to swap testing times with another student) to accommodate planned absences are negotiated in advance the CSSC director.
+Planned absences require students to identify a peer with whom to exchange scheduled sessions.
+OSCE schedule changes (a student scheduled to complete the OSCE arranges to swap testing times with another student) to accommodate planned absences are negotiated AT LEAST two weeks in advance.
 Students arranging for an OSCE schedule change will be scored using the same criteria used for other students completing the OSCE.
 Students arranging a schedule change to accommodate an approved planned absence will not incur a grading penalty.

 Only schedule changes are permitted.
 Because of the expense involved in recruiting and using standardized patients, remediation for a missed OSCE is not an available option for planned absences.
 If a student misses an OSCE and is unable to arrange for a schedule change in advance, the student will receive a "0" for the OSCE.
-This will reduce the student's grade for the OSCE portion of the Doctoring Course, and may result in an overall reduction in his/her Doctoring grade.
+This will reduce the student's total points for the OSCE portion of the Doctoring Course, and may result in an overall reduction in his/her Doctoring grade.

-Unplanned, but excused, OSCE absences: Unplanned but excused absences are student absences due to circumstances beyond the student control.
-Examples of unplanned, but excused absences include student illness and/or family death.
-The Doctoring Course Directors will decide whether or not an unplanned student absence qualifies as an excused absence.
-In the case of any unplanned absence, students are expected to contact the CSSC, and inform the CSSC Director (or, if the director is unavailable, a CSSC staff member) that the student will not be able to participate in the OSCE and the reason for the unplanned absence.
+Unplanned, but excused, OSCE absences: Unplanned but excused absences are student absences due to circumstances beyond the student's control.
+Examples of unplanned but excused absences include student illness and/or family death.
+Student Affairs will decide whether or not an unplanned student absence qualifies as an excused absence.
+In the case of any unplanned absence, students are expected to contact the CSSC as soon as possible, and inform Melanie Carlson and Debra Danforth that the student will not be able to participate in the OSCE, giving the reason for the unplanned absence.